Starfish-develop/Starfish/README.md

     set path=(/data/astropy/ska/arch/x86_64-linux_CentOS-5/bin $path)

+You may also want to set up your [SSH keys](https://help.github.com/articles/generating-ssh-keys).

 ## Getting the files

 In order to download a local copy of this repository, so that you may edit or add files, ``cd`` to the location where you want it and then do